phosxd/MC-Shard/README.md

 You can configure modules by using the `/module <module>` command.
 With this you can toggle, print data & reset data.
 Disabling a module will disable all it's commands & events.
 There is not yet a feature to disable individual commands or events.

-There are a bunch of useful commands from the `util` module to play around with to start off.
-Just remember this version of Shard is an early alpha & there are only a few features currently available.
+There are plenty of features to play around with & so many more to come!
+If you need any help, join the Discord & we will try our best.

 # Modules:
 ## `core`: